mxrch/GHunt/README.md

 ![setting](https://files.catbox.moe/b8879l.jpg)

 On another note, the target account will **also** be vulnerable if they have ever used **Picasa** linked to their Google account in any way, shape or form.
-For more details on this, read PinkDev1's comment on [issue #10](https://github.com/mxrch/GHunt/issues/10).\
+For more details on this, read ItsIgnacioPortal's comment on [issue #10](https://github.com/mxrch/GHunt/issues/10).\
 For now, the only (known) solution to this is to delete the Picasa albums from your AlbumArchive.

 # Thanks